Eclipse (horse): Racing career

 Before Eclipse's first start at the age of five, a trial was arranged at Epsom (although the location has also been given as Mickleham).
 Bookmakers, trying to verify whether rumours about the horse were true, showed up but were too late — the trial had already been run.
 On their way home, though, they encountered an old woman who told them she had seen a horse with a white leg being chased by another, who she did not think would catch the horse with the white leg, even if he pursued him to the end of the world.
-Accordingly, when Eclipse started in his first race on May 3 1769, a £50 Plate for horses who had never won, he was 4/1 on favourite.
+Accordingly, when Eclipse started in his first race on 3 May 1769, a £50 Plate for horses who had never won, he was 4/1 on favourite.
 The race consisted of three heats of four miles each.
 Eclipse won easily.

 After his second victory in a race in May 1769, Dennis O'Kelly purchased Eclipse in two stages.
-(50 percent in June 1769 for 650 guineas, 50 percent in April 1770 for 1,100 guineas).
-Supposedly, at this time O'Kelly used the famous phrase "Eclipse first and the rest nowhere", before making his bets for this race, although some sources have him saying this for the second heat of the horse's debut.
-At that time, a horse that was more than 240 yards behind the lead was said to be nowhere.
+(50 percent in June 1769 for 700 guineas, 50 percent in April 1770 for 1,000 guineas).
+Supposedly, at this time O'Kelly used the famous phrase "Eclipse first and the rest nowhere", before making his bets for this race, although some sources have him saying this for the second heat of the horse's debut, referencing how at the time a horse that finished more than 200-240 yards behind would be considered 'distanced' and subsequently disqualified.
 His jockey was John Oakley, supposedly the only jockey who could handle Eclipse's temperamental manner and running style of holding his nose very close to the ground.
 Eclipse won the race and covered O'Kelly's bet.

 His toughest challenge was a match race versus the highly regarded Bucephalus in April 1770.
 Bucephalus was game, but Eclipse was the easy winner.
 In August, he took on top class horses Tortoise and Bellario in the Great Subscription Purse at York, but at odds of 20/1 on, routed both of them, being over a furlong in front after two miles, and winning in a canter.

 Eclipse won 18 races, including 11 King's Plates, supposedly without ever being fully extended and proving far superior to all competition.
 During his racing career, Eclipse ran over 63 miles and walked 1,400 miles to race meetings across England.

 Eclipse is still remembered in the phrase "Eclipse first and the rest nowhere", snowcloned as "[name of competitor] first and the rest nowhere", referring to any dominating victory.
 This phrase is occasionally seen in American print media (most often in newspaper sport sections) but is more common in Britain.

 He is attested to have covered 83 feet per second at top speed, and covered 25 feet in a single stride.